alvistack/takluyver-jeepney/docs/integrate.rst

 - `asyncio <https://docs.python.org/3/library/asyncio.html>`_
 - `Tornado <http://www.tornadoweb.org/en/stable/>`_

-For each of these, there is a module in ``jeepney.integrate`` providing the integration layer.
+For each of these, there is a module in ``jeepney.io`` providing the integration layer.

 Here's an example of sending a desktop notification, using blocking I/O: